jeffreylanters/unity-tweens/README.md

 Debug.Log(instance.target);
 ```

-## Other Methods
+## Extensions

-Tweens also provides a few other methods that can be used to control the Tween module.
+Tweens also provides extension methods that can be used to control the Tween module.

 ### Add Tween